Kubernetes Environments

 Configure the following properties:

-Configure Environment Property Description Agent Version Version of the StreamSets Kubernetes agent to deploy.
+Configure Environment Property Description Agent Version Version of the Kubernetes agent to deploy.
 As a best practice, use the latest released version.
-Kubernetes Namespace Name of the Kubernetes namespace where you plan to deploy StreamSets engines.
+Kubernetes Namespace Name of the Kubernetes namespace where you plan to deploy IBM StreamSets engines.
 Enter the name of the namespace created as a prerequisite by your Kubernetes administrator.

 You cannot change the namespace name while the environment is active.

 Agent Java Options Custom Java options used by the agent.
 Enter any options supported by the JVM.
 Kubernetes Labels Kubernetes labels to apply to all Kubernetes resources provisioned for this environment.
 Enter the labels as key-value pairs.
-For label naming requirements, see the Kubernetes documentation.Important: StreamSets reservesapp
+For label naming requirements, see the Kubernetes documentation.Important: IBM StreamSets reservesapp

 as a label key for its own use.
 As a result, you cannot defineapp